 The amount of VA disability compensation a veteran receives is determined by the VA’s rating schedule, which assigns a percentage rating from 0% to 100% based on the severity of the disability.
 Higher percentages indicate more severe disabilities and result in higher compensation payments.
 Additionally, veterans with dependents may receive higher payments.

-For example, a veteran with a disability rating of 10% will get $171.23 per month (these are December 2023 rates).
+For December 2023, the rates vary depending on the percentage of the severity of the disability.
+For example, a veteran with a disability rating of 10% will get $171.23 per month.
 Veterans with a 10% to 20% disability rating will not get an increased benefit due to the number of dependents.
 For another example, if a veteran has a 40% disability rating and no dependents, the monthly payment would be $755.28.
-With a spouse, that same veteran would receive $838.28.
+With a surviving spouse, that same veteran would receive $838.28 survivor benefits.
 For each child under the age of 18, an additional $41.00 per month would be added.

 Understanding Social Security Disability Benefits